Energizing Family Philanthropy

 President and CEO, Essential Leadership, LLC

-- 25 years executive leadership experience in the philanthropic landscape in Greater Philadelphia
+- 25+ years of philanthropic executive leadership experience in Greater Philadelphia

 - Professional Certified Coach (PCC) with the International Coach Federation (ICF)

-- Chartered Advisor in Philanthropy (CAP®) with The American College of Financial Services (Sept.
-2019)
+- Chartered Advisor in Philanthropy (CAP®) with the American College of Financial Services

 - 21/64 Advisor in Multigenerational Philanthropy